ppy/osu-wiki/news/2025/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/702598">Spectator</a></p>

-There are a lot of great memories, but the most memorable one for me was the grand finals match of the osu!
-Catch The Beat World Cup 2014.
-Our opponent was Germany, a team full of outstanding players like NoteKuroi, Nyan-Zapo, and DeathXHunter.
+There are a lot of great memories, but the most memorable one for me was the Grand Finals match of the [osu!
+Catch The Beat World Cup 2014](/wiki/Tournaments/CWC/2014).
+Our opponent was Germany, a team full of outstanding players like [NoteKuroi](https://osu.ppy.sh/users/186642), [Nyan-Zapo](https://osu.ppy.sh/users/480676), and [DeathXHunter](https://osu.ppy.sh/users/405326).
 Due to a DDoS attack, we had to replay the match without a stream, and it was one of the most nerve-wracking moments of my osu! tournament career.
 But somehow, I performed better in the rematch and managed to win the World Cup for the first time.
-Even to this day, those three players from Germany remain some of my best rivals in the game, and I’ll always be grateful to them for the unforgettable memories.
+Even to this day, those three players from Germany remain some of my best rivals in the game, and I'll always be grateful to them for the unforgettable memories.

 ---